Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Lat artemisia “wormwood” – Chuv armuti “wormwood”.
 Germ Wermut “wormwood” pertains here too.

 Lat cama “short board, plank bed, shelf” – Chuv khăma “board”.
-The Latin word considered to be borrowed from some Celtic-Iberian language (W).
+The Latin word is considered to have been borrowed from some Celtic-Iberian language (W).

 Lat candēre "to be incandescent", Gr κανδαροσ "embers" and other IE – Chuv кǎнтǎр "midday, south".

-Lat. casa “house” – Chuv. kasă “street” which had formerly meaning “settlement”.
+Lat. casa “house” – Chuv. kasă “street", which had formerly meant “settlement”.
 The Latin word is referred belonging to the spread root kat- “a house”.

 Lat caudex, cōdex “trunk, stump” – Tur, Gag kütük “trunk, stump”.
 The Latin word considered to be derived from cūdere “to beat” (W.);